The Different Types of Cardiovascular Fitness

 Be fast paced

-You are not going to get the cardio response you want to you take it easy.
+You are not going to get the high intensity cardio response you want to you take it easy.
 Performing 100 body weight squats in seven minutes is likely not going to give you the ideal cardio response.
 Double or even triple that number and it might.
 Even better, try to perform 100+ box jumps in seven minutes or alternate 10 pull-ups with 10 box jumps for seven minutes while minimizing rest.
 Using these types of approaches will results in the workout being fast paced and more likely to provide the ideal cardio response.

 Example workouts for each broad category